Maurdekye/promptifier/README.md

   -g, --choice-guidance <CHOICE_GUIDANCE>
           Specify a guidance heuristic to use when making choices, overriding random selection [possible values: shortest, longest, least-likely, most-likely]
   -e, --ignore-invalid-weight-literals
-          Ignore improperly formatted weights and interpret the full text with a weight of 1.
+          Ignore improperly formatted weights and interpret the full text, including the malformed weight specifier, as a choice with a weight of 1.
 Useful when combining with emphasis syntax common in diffusion UIs.
 Does not ignore errors produced from negative weights
   -h, --help
-          Print help (see more with '--help')
+          Print help
 ```